Southern Utah Wado Kai Karate Dojo Etiquette

 8. General Dojo Manners

-• Arrive on time, or preferably 15–20 minutes early, and be prepared.
+• Arrive on time, ideally 15–20 minutes early, and be fully prepared.

-• Show gratitude at the end of each class.
+• Show appreciation at the end of every class.

-• If you are going to miss class due to illness or scheduling, please text or let Sensei know ahead of time.
+• If you will miss a class due to illness or scheduling conflicts, please notify Sensei in advance by text or message.